home-assistant/developers.home-assistant/docs/voice/overview.md

     VA -->|10.
 Response Audio| U
 ```

- - The **Voice Assistant** integration is responsible for turning the user's speech into text, get it processed, and turn the response into speech. _This integration has not been created yet._
+ - The **Assist Pipeline** integration is responsible for turning the user's speech into text, get it processed, and turn the response into speech.
  - The **Conversation** integration is responsible for processing user's text.
 The built-in conversation agent does this by matching it to an intent.
 Integrations can provide [custom conversation agents](../core/conversation/custom_agent).
  - The **Intent** integration is responsible for executing the intent and returning a response.
 - The **Text-to-Speech** integration is responsible for turning text into speech.